Servideska/HPC/doc.zih.tu-dresden.de/docs/quickstart/getting_started.md

 ???+ example "`cp`/`mv` for small data (up to 100 MB)"

-    Use command `cp` to copy the file `example.R` from your ZIH home directory to a workspace:
+    Use the command `cp` to copy the file `example.R` from your ZIH home directory to a workspace:

      ```console
      marie@login$ cp /home/marie/example.R /scratch/ws/marie-test-workspace